This post may contains affiliate links. Please read the disclosure for more details.

 Lifetone HL Bedside Fire Alarm and Clock

-If you want to go internationally and try other alerting devices that are made overseas, Lisa Alarm Clocks is a German brand that I came across in my research.
+If you want to go internationally and try another hard of hearing alarm clock that is made overseas, Lisa Alarm Clocks is a German brand that I came across in my research.

 Alarm clocks don’t need to be large bedside devices.
 These products are designed for travelers and people who prefer compact solutions that allow you to carry your alert with you or in your carry on.

-TravelTim vibrating alarm clock these are the pager-like designs that are small enough for you to carry and it has enough power to do the job of waking you up.
+A vibrating alarm clock like a pager.
+Small enough for you to carry and it has enough power to do the job of waking you up.

 DeafWake App was developed for the d/Deaf and hard of hearing in mind.
 The founder is also Deaf and built the app based on his own personal frustration.